 Leadership is a journey of growth.
-Effective leaders are committed to their own development as well as that of their team members and the organization is providing opportunities for skill enhancement and career advancement demonstrates a commitment to employees' growth, increasing their motivation to contribute meaningfully (Rath & Conchie, 2008).
+Effective leaders are committed to their own development as well as that of their team members.
+Providing opportunities for skill enhancement and career advancement demonstrates a commitment to employees' growth, increasing their motivation to contribute meaningfully Rath & Conchie (2008).
 The influence of effective leadership on employee motivation is profound.
 Leaders who inspire, support, communicate, and align their teams with a compelling vision create an environment where employees are motivated to give their best.
 Such leadership fosters a culture of dedication, innovation, and collaboration, ultimately leading to increased employee satisfaction and organizational success.